IKEA KYRRE hacks turn this triangular shaped stool into more than a stool.

 As I was walking through the shop I noticed the IKEA SVALSTA nesting tables.
 I honestly can’t say if I made a subconscious note of them before I had the inspiration to use the KYRRE.

-It’s very easy to do: Assemble the 1st KYRRE.
+It’s very easy to do: Assemble the first KYRRE.
 That’s your top table.

 Before you assemble the second KYRRE, measure, mark and saw off 7.5 cms from each leg.
 Prior to cutting, make sure the bottom angles sit well on the floor.